maelstrom-software/maelstrom/website/content/blog/spawning-processes-on-linux/index.md

 Calling `posix_spawn` comes with a whole lot less caveats and things to be careful of when compared to `fork` and `vfork`.
 It comes at the cost of loosing the "elegance" of fork.
-You configure the "housekeeping" by using a struct.
+You configure the housekeeping by using a struct.
 It is a kind of "housekeeping script" we create which executes after the fork.

-The downside of using `posix_spawn` is that we are locked to whatever its "housekeeping script" provides to control our "housekeeping."
+The downside of using `posix_spawn` is that out housekeeping is limited to doing whatever things the housekeeping script has support for.
 (See the `posix_spawn` man page for a complete list of things.)

 ## `clone` the API Underpinning it All
-The aforementioned `fork`, `vfork`, and `posix_spawn` all actually call `clone` under the hood in glibc.
+The aforementioned `fork`, and `posix_spawn` actually call `clone` under the hood in glibc.
+Also `vfork` inside the kernel ends up calling into the kernel's `clone` code.
 It has the functionality of the previous APIs and bunch of other features.

 It can be a fair bit more difficult to use though.
-Unlike `vfork` it allows the parent to allocate a separate stack for the child process, avoiding the "double return" issue.
+Although, unlike `vfork` it allows the parent to allocate a separate stack for the child process, avoiding some of the issues with `vfork`.

 ```rust
 use anyhow::Result;